norman/ambry/README.md

 cookie, or easily write your own IO adapter.

-For more info, take a peek at the [docs](http://rubydoc.info/github/norman/norman/master/frames), or read on for some quick samples.
+For more info, take a peek at the [docs](http://rubydoc.info/github/ambry/ambry/master/frames), or read on for some quick samples.

 ## A quick tour

     # Create a model.
     class Country
-      # Turn any Ruby object into a Norman model by extending this module.
+      # Turn any Ruby object into a Ambry model by extending this module.
-      extend Norman::Model
+      extend Ambry::Model

       # The first field listed here will be the "primary key."
       field :tld, :name